Skip to content

 • for your biological child

-• for the natural child of your wife or husband, or of your civil partner
+• for the biological child of your wife, husband or life partner

-• for a foster child in full-time care
+• for a foster child in full-time foster care

-• for your adopted child, even if the adoption proceedings are still ongoing (so-called “child in adoption care”),
+• for your adopted child, even if the adoption process has not yet been completed (so-called “child in adoption care”),

-• For your grandchild, if one of the child’s parents is a minor or is in education that they started before their 18th birthday, in both cases, you can only get parental leave if both of the child’s parents do not take parental leave themselves.
-In the case of births before June 1, 2015, this is not possible during any part of the training, but only during the last two years of training,
+• for your grandchild if one of the child’s parents is a minor or is in an apprenticeship or training that they started before their 18th birthday.
+In both cases, you can only take parental leave if neither of the child’s parents takes parental leave themselves.

-• In exceptional cases for your sister or brother, niece or nephew, grandchild or great-grandchild.
-It is possible, for example, in case of serious illness, disability, or death of the parents.
+For children born before June 1, 2015, this is not possible during the entire period of education or training, but only during the last two years of education or training, in exceptional cases for your sister or brother, your niece or nephew, your grandchild or your great-grandchild.
+This is possible, for example, in the event of serious illness, disability or death of the parents.

-If you do not have custody of the child, you need the custodial parent’s consent to take parental leave.
+If you do not have custody of the child, you need the consent of the parent with custody to take parental leave.

 Who is not entitled to parental leave?